gordenfl/Study/MongoDB/MongoDB_Index.md

     db.mydb.createIndex({age: -1})
     ```

+    The basic data struct it use is B-Tree

 2. Composite Index
     this index based on multi-field

     ```javascript
     db.mydb.createIndex({username: 1, age: -1})
     ```

+    The basic data struct it use is B-Tree as well

 3. Unique Index
     this attribute in the document must be identify unique